 Do you have questions about this class?
 Sure you do!
 Most of these questions have been asked before multiple times.
-There is no punishment for asking them again, but if you sort through these, you will find out all kinds of things about the class without having to wait for us to respond.
+There is no punishment for asking them again, but if you sort through these, you will find out all kinds of things about the class without having to wait for me or a TA to respond.

 Look for emails from us during the first week of classes.
+If you receive emails that are addressed to email@example.com, you are on the list.
+Do not reply directly to these messages.
 Only the instructors and TA's are authorized to use the distribution list, so any message you send to the address listed above will be bounced back to you and not received by us.
 If you need to send the TA's a message or ask a question, use firstname.lastname@example.org.

 If you don't receive aabout one email from us per week, you are not on the list.
 In this case, you need to contact us at email@example.com quickly, as you might miss an important announcement.

 To View Previous Emails: